Electrostatic lens: Cylinder lens

 A cylinder lens consists of several cylinders whose sides are thin walls.
 Each cylinder lines up parallel to the optical axis into which electrons enter.
 There are small gaps put between the cylinders.
 When each cylinder has a different voltage, the gap between the cylinders works as a lens.
 The magnification is able to be changed by choosing different voltage combinations.
 Although the magnification of two cylinder lenses can be changed, the focal point is also changed by this operation.
 Three cylinder lenses achieve the change of the magnification while holding the object and image positions because there are two gaps that work as lenses.
 Although the voltages have to change depending on the electron kinetic energy, the voltage ratio is kept constant when the optical parameters are not changed.

 While a charged particle is in an electric field force acts upon it.
 The faster the particle the smaller the accumulated impulse.
 For a collimated beam the focal length is given as the initial impulse divided by the accumulated (perpendicular) impulse by the lens.
 This makes the focal length of a single lens a function of the second order of the speed of the charged particle.
 Single lenses as known from photonics are not easily available for electrons.

 The cylinder lens consists of defocusing lens, a focusing lens and a second defocusing lens, with the sum of their refractive powers being zero.
 But because there is some distance between the lenses, the electron makes three turns and hits the focusing lens at a position farther away from the axis and so travels through a field with greater strength.
 This indirectness leads to the fact that the resulting refractive power is the square of the refractive power of a single lens.

 Einzel lens

 Path of ions in an einzel lens.

-An einzel lens is an electrostatic lens that focuses without changing the energy of the beam.
+An einzel lens is an electrostatic lens that can focus without changing the energy of the beam.
 It consists of three or more sets of cylindrical or rectangular tubes in series along an axis.